-If you did not install CodeWatch when you initially installed RM/COBOL, simply reinstall RM/COBOL with the CodeWatch option selected.
+CodeWatch is generally installed when you install an RM/COBOL for Windows development or runtime system.
+However, if you did not install CodeWatch when you initially installed RM/COBOL, simply reinstall RM/COBOL and select only the CodeWatch component for installation.